knharrington/omnidroid-evaluator/README.md

-# omnidroid-evaluator

-USF COT5402 - Dynamic Programming Project
+# USF COT5402 - Dynamic Programming Project

 The goal of this project is to develop an algorithm that evaluates the cost to produce a robot.
 Designing and implementing the algorithm will require modeling the problem using dynammic programming.